 After Starting the Engine

 Observe all indicator lights and gauges frequently during operation, to make sure all systems are working properly.
-All of the indicator lights will come ON with the ignition switch in the ON position before the engine is started.
+The entire indicator lights will come ON with the ignition switch in the ON position before the engine is started.